Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

 Note that, as $A$ and $B$ are observed by Alice and Bob, one can estimate $H(A|B)$ directly from the statistics of the protocol.
 Thus, the main task remaining is to bound from below

 There are two main difficulties to overcome in order to compute bounds on Eq.~\eqref{eq:entropy_opt}.
-Firstly the objective function is a nonlinear function of $\rho_{ABE}$, and secondly one needs to characterise the set $\mathcal{S}$ of possible states $\rho_{ABE}$ output by the protocol when $E$ is a system unknown to Alice and Bob.
-The latter depends significantly on the security model of the protocol and so, in the following, we will consider the different approaches suited to the different security models.
+First, the objective function is a nonlinear function of $\rho_{ABE}$, and second, one needs to characterise the set $\mathcal{S}$ of possible states $\rho_{ABE}$ output by the protocol when $E$ is a system unknown to Alice and Bob.
+The latter depends significantly on the security model of the protocol, and so, in the following we will consider the different approaches suited to the different security models.
 It is further possible to consider different adversaries.
-For example, one could make a restriction to classical adversaries which enforces $E$ to be a classical system, and hence Eve cannot be entangled with the initial systems of Alice and Bob.
+For example, one could make a restriction to classical adversaries, that forces $E$ to be a classical system, and hence Eve cannot be entangled with the initial systems of Alice and Bob.